 Figure 5(b) also presents the recovery time when recovering a worker failure, starting from the time when a new worker process is resumed until it starts normal processing.
-A smaller $\Theta$ implies a longer recovery time, as we need to make backups for more updated state values in partial backup (§3.4.1).
+A smaller Θ implies a longer recovery time, as we need to make backups for more updated state values in partial backup (§3.4.1).
 Nevertheless, the recovery time in all cases is less than one second.

-We reason the throughput by showing the fractions of state and item backup operations over the total number of items.
-Figure 5(c) shows that AF-Stream issues state backups for less than 30% of items when $\Theta \ge 10$ (where we fix L = 1).
-Figure 5(d) shows that increasing $\Theta$ also reduces the fraction of item backups (e.g., to less than 20% when $\Theta \ge 10$ ), mainly because the compute threads have more available resources to process items rather than perform state backups.
+We justify our throughput results by showing the fractions of state and item backup operations over the total number of items.
+Figure 5(c) shows that AF-Stream issues state backups for less than 30% of items when $\Theta \geq 10$ (where we fix $L\!=\!1$).
+Figure 5(d) shows that increasing Θ also reduces the fraction of item backups (e.g., to less than 20% when $\Theta \geq 10$), mainly because the compute threads have more available resources to process items rather than perform state backups.
 This reduces the number of unprocessed items, thereby issuing fewer item backups.